American Inns of Court

-An American Inn of Court is not a fraternal order, a social club, a course in continuing legal education, a lecture series, an apprenticeship system, or an adjunct of a law school's program.
-While an AIC partakes of some of each of these concepts, it is quite different in aim, scope, and effect.
+American Inns of Court are not just social, fraternal organizations, or mere continuing legal education programs, an apprenticeships or adjuncts of a law school's program.
+While some of each of these features may be involved, the Inns of Court are different in aim, scope, and effect.

-The membership is divided into "pupillage teams," with each team consisting of a few members from each membership category.
-Each pupillage team conducts one program for the Inn each year.
-Pupillage team members get together informally outside of monthly Inn meetings in groups of two or more.
+The membership of each Inn of Court is divided into "pupillage teams," including of a few members from each membership category.
+Each team conducts one program for the Inn each year.
+Pupillage team members are supposed to get together informally outside of monthly Inn meetings in groups of two or more, though of course everyone is subject to the tyranny of busy schedules.
 This allows the less-experienced attorneys to become more effective advocates and counselors by learning from the more-experienced attorneys and judges.
 In addition, each less-experienced member is assigned to a more-experienced attorney or judge who acts as a mentor and encourages conversations about the practice of law.

 Members of the American Inns of Court subscribe to the following "Professional Creed":